nuwave/lighthouse/docs/master/api-reference/directives.md

   """
   The ability to check permissions for.
   """
-  ability: String
+  ability: String!

   """
+  The name of the argument that is used to find a specific model instance against which the permissions should be checked.
+  """
+  find: String

+  """
-  Additional arguments for policy check.
+  Additional arguments that are passed to `Gate::check`.
   """
   args: [String!]
 ) on FIELD_DEFINITION